Kindergarten

 • We make weekly classroom church visits.

-• We attend Mass with our 8th grade buddies 2x a month.
+• We attend Mass with our 8th grade buddies once a week.

 • We learn about God and prayer from our daily religion lesson.